MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/getting-started-with-entities.md

 - **title** - This concept is unchanged.
 Your title may contain global information available to all players.
 This is similar to [TitleData](xref:titleid.playfabapi.com.client.title-widedatamanagement.gettitledata).
 It is identified by the Title ID (TitleId) of the game/application.
 - **master_player_account** - This entity type allows you to share information about a player across multiple games within a studio.
 This is similar to [UserPublisherData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserpublisherdata).
 It is identified by the PlayFab ID (PlayFabId) of the player, which is returned as part of any login or any call to retrieve account information for the player account (for example, [Client/GetAccountInfo](xref:titleid.playfabapi.com.client.accountmanagement.getaccountinfo)).
 - **title_player_account** - This concept is based on User/Player in the existing API methods.
 Each player may contain some information for the current title.
-This is similar to [UserData]().
-This is identified by the Entity ID (Entity.Id) you get back in the [EntityTokenResponse](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.EntityTokenResponse) object on any login where you specify LoginTitlePlayerAccountEntity as true.
+This is similar to the [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) method.
+This is identified by the Entity ID (EntityKey.Id) you get back in the [EntityKey](xref:titleid.playfabapi.com.authentication.authentication.getentitytoken#entitykey) object on any login where you specify LoginTitlePlayerAccountEntity as true.
 - **character** - This concept is unchanged.
 Your player may own characters, which can each contain some information.
 This is similar to [CharacterData](xref:titleid.playfabapi.com.client.characterdata.getcharacterdata).
 It is identified by the Character ID (CharacterId) of the character.

 See the [Available built-in Entity types](../../data/entities/available-built-in-entity-types.md) tutorial, for a list of all built-in Entity types.